 Trucking is not an easy gig.
-In fact, it’s incredibly competitive.
+In fact, trucking employment is incredibly competitive.
 In 1980, average American truckers made an annual salary equal to over $110,000 by today’s standards—adjusted for inflation.
 Today’s truckers, meanwhile, make approximately $40,000 per year.
 Experienced industry operators are working harder.
 They’re also working longer hours.
 While innovations have made truck driver jobs less physically challenging to some degree, the trucking world’s most active drivers are still overworked and underpaid.

 So, what’s the deal?
 Well, the trucking industry has undergone a number of significant changes.
 Truck driving, once a blue-collar job defined by its many benefits, is different today.
-The position once held higher wages, higher political clout and a higher rate of compensation.
+The position once held higher wages, higher political clout, and a higher rate of compensation.
 In the 1970s, however, the trucking industry was deregulated.

 The Jimmy Carter administration is responsible for the deregulation which increased competition among truckers while lowering compensation.
 Meanwhile, truckers’ unions began disintegrating alongside a rapidly diminishing union political influence.